rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 Starting in Rancher v2.6.0, a new versioning scheme for Rancher feature charts was implemented.
 The changes are centered around the major version of the charts and the +up annotation for upstream charts, where applicable.

-**Major Version:** The major version of the charts is tied to Rancher minor versions.
+**Major Version:** The major versions of feature charts are tied to Rancher minor versions.
 When you upgrade to a new Rancher minor version, you should ensure that all of your **Apps & Marketplace** (Rancher before v2.6.5) or **Apps** (Rancher v2.6.5+) charts are also upgraded to the correct release line for the chart.

 :::note